searchkit/searchkit-starter-app/README.md

+## Searchkit Starter App

+Used to start new applications which use Searchkit.
+Based off the popular create-react-app.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>